Vectrino314/ardorem-technologies-site/README.md

 My clients consist of small business who want one page websites to fully customized product prototypes.

+**Current Projects Include:**

+-- Development of custom kiosk for open market with IoT integration -- Development of custom touchscreens integration for recycled vending machines -- Development of cryptocurrency explorer and MN hosting platform for XVICTUS coin -- Development of cryptocurrency market research and analysis tool using Puppeteer and webscrapping technologies -- Development of learning site for novice cryptocurrency enthusiasts

 **Below is some documentation for Gatsb.js for those interested**

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->